antoniorv6/SMT/README.md

 Please note that the config files are located in the ```config/``` folder, different experiment configs can be found in that directory.

 You can make your own config files to train the SMT on your own data!
+> [!TIP]
-> [!TIP] I highly recommend to use your datasets in the same format provided in the HuggingFace Datasets specification to work with this model.
+> We highly recommend to use your datasets in the same format provided in the HuggingFace Datasets specification to work with this model.
 If not, I suggest to make your own data.py file from scratch.
 Please refer to the Data section to know how to structure your dataset.

 ## System-level